 * See additional articles included in this booklet for a more detailed account of the USS Petrel’s capture.

-By the last few month of the war, Yazoo County had been so overrun by the frequent raids of the enemy that there was little of value left and the county had practically no strategic value.
+By the last few months of the war, Yazoo County had been so overrun by the frequent raids of the enemy that there was little of value left and the County had practically no strategic value.

 In addition to serving as a battleground, Yazoo City and County contributed mightily of men to the Confederate cause.
 The Hamer Rifles was the first unit to be organized and mustered into service at Yazoo City on April 8, 1861.
 This unit was assigned to the Army of Virginia and served there as Company D of the 18th Mississippi Regiment.

 By the end of the war all companies made up from Yazoo County had suffered extreme losses through death, wounds, prison confinement and disease.
 Only a small remnant of those who enlisted returned.

 It was these survivors who, when they returned to their denuded homeland, were faces wit the heartbreaking task of rebuilding under the rigors of Reconstruction days.
 It was several years before the county began to take on a health economic complexion and the battle against great odds was turned in favor of the residents.